-Students participate in a 47 question survey that is based on the Victorian Department of Education Student Attitudes to School Survey.
+Students participate in a 54 question survey that is based on the Victorian Department of Education Student Attitudes to School Survey.
 The survey is undertaken in class.
 The responses are rated on a scale of 0 to 5 with 5 being the highest.
-The 2019 data is shown in Chart 4 and indicates very positive feedback in all areas with all scores over 4.
-We are unable to compare the data to previous years as there were changes to the wording of the questions.
-In comparing Term 2 and Term 4 we can see highly engaged students who show consistent responses throughout the year.
-In historical surveys we have identified student perceptions of behaviour in class as a focus for us, and we are pleased to see responses are strong in this area in 2019.
+The 2020 data is shown in Chart 4 and indicates very positive feedback in all areas with all scores over 4.
+In historical surveys we have identified student perceptions of behaviour in class as a focus for us, and we are pleased to see responses are strong in this area in 2020.